bakku99/OBS_Malkoros/Malkoros_Vault/Lore/Greater_Deities/Ineas.md

 # Ineas

-Ineas - Goddess of Knowledge
+Ineas, Madam Mindful – Goddess of Knowledge

 Followers of Ineas, like their dietress, seek knowledge.
 Priests of Ineas are often sough as advisors and seers.